 The DMG Sensing Scheduling subelement conveyed in the DMG SBP Response frame shall provide the schedule information at the DMG SBP setup exchange.
 The transmission of the DMG SBP report frame(s) shall commence at the time scheduled for the delivery of the frames.

+If the DMG reports are collected from sensing responders at instances, the SBP responder should send DMG SBP report frame(s) after the last phase of a DMG sensing instance.
+If the DMG reports are collected from sensing responders at bursts, the SBP responder should send DMG SBP report frame(s) after the last phase of the last DMG sensing instance in a burst or after the last phase of the first DMG sensing instance in a burst. (#2217)

 At the time scheduled to deliver the DMG SBP report frame(s), the SBP responder shall transmit all frames prepared for delivery at the preceding scheduled time(#2089).